-Most automatic controls involve motor control in some way, especially in factory automation.
+Most automatic controls involve AC motor control in some way, especially in factory automation.
 Applications such as pumps, fans, robotics, and conveyors use motors.
 Whether general-purpose 3-phase ac motors, which are great for simple on/off systems, or the inverter-duty motors specifically designed for operation with variable frequency drives (VFDs), one could say that motors are ubiquitous in nearly all manufacturing industries.
 Check out the different types of AC motor control options available.

 AC Motor Control Options

 While there are different motor types for different situations, motor sizes vary to accommodate varying loads.
 And with varying motor sizes comes varying motor-starting scenarios.
 Small general-purpose motors typically are connected to the main power circuit with a master circuit breaker or fuses.
 Contactors enable and disable the power to the motor while overloads protect the motor-driven equipment from unexpected overcurrent/overheating that can be caused by jams or breakdowns.

 As the name implies, an across-the-line motor starter applies full voltage, current, and torque immediately to the motor when the circuit is energized.
 In industry, a motor starter is the most common method of across-the-line motor starting.
 Typically, a motor starter consists of a contactor to open or close the flow of energy to the motor, and an overload relay to protect the motor from thermal overload.

 A contactor is a 3-pole electromechanical switch whose contacts are closed by applying voltage to a coil, much like a relay.
 When the coil is energized, the contacts are closed, and remain closed until the coil is de-energized.
 Because motors are inductive devices, breaking the current (magnetizing, or motor and torque-producing, or load) is more difficult than applying it.
 Therefore, the contactor must be rated for both horsepower and current.